Freedom-Club-Sec/Coldwire-python/STRANDLOCK_PROTOCOL.md

 Even though we do encrypt the nonce, encrypting the nonce does not prevent nonce-reuse attacks, it only hides the fact they occured.
 `xChaCha20Poly1305` nonces are a lot larger than `ChaCha20Poly1305` nonces, which means the probablity of a collision is tiny.
+The reason we hide the nonce, is not to hide nonce-reuse attacks primarily, as we already rotate the strand key everytime it is used.
+Hiding the nonce in the ratchet helps against metadata, and provides a built-in replay-protection for the xchacha wrapping, requiring no need to do i.e. hash chains.

 **Question**: